LSSTDESC/descqa/README.md

 _Note: you don't need to do this step **unless** you made changes to the web interface._

-Go to the main descqa direcotory on NERSC:
+Go to the main descqa direcotory on NERSC and pull changes from github:

-    cd /project/projectdirs/lsst/descqa/src

-Pull changes from github:

     git pull